Buy USDINR; target of 75.15 - 75.25: ICICI Direct

 Currency futures on NSE

-Rise in crude oil prices and covid-19 cases depreciated INR by almost 9 paise.
-Dollar index is flat near 97 levels and we feel on the back of clarity, INR would consolidate near 75 levels in coming days.
-The dollar-rupee contract on the NSE was at 75.19 in the last session.
-The open interest rose by almost 0.2% in the last session.
+The rupee closed almost flat while no major OI was seen in the US$INR pair.
+We feel the trading range with support near 75 levels would continue • The dollar-rupee contract on the NSE was at 75.18 in the last session.
+The open interest remained almost flat in the last session.

 Intra-day strategy